-The site, formerly used for an asphalt production industry, is located on the outer edge of the Town Center.
-Beyond the ring road the landscape is open, rural.
+The site was formerly used in the asphalt production industry, located on the outer edge of the Town Center.
+Beyond the ring road the landscape is open and rural.
 The land form is scaled appropriately to the landscape and organizes all new buildings – youth center, public square, and fire station – into one communal shape.
 As a singular and bounded entity, the form does not suggest sprawling growth in any direction, but rather offers a clear vision for future landscape, infrastructure, and building decisions.

 A subtle bend in the landform and building denotes the principal entrance to the site.
-A clear solution had to be found for addressing the public functions given the multiple buildings (where is the front door?).
+A clear solution had to be found for addressing the public functions given the multiple buildings (such as: where is the front door?).
 As opposed to a strip of buildings with a parking lot to serve as the main orienting device, a public plaza between the youth center and the fire station serves as a formal front.
-Custom pavements, markings, road obstacles, street furniture, lighting, local trees a nd plant species, and a smooth topographic contour break down the scale of this large universally accessible plane.
+Custom pavements, markings, road obstacles, street furniture, lighting, local trees and plant species, and a smooth topographic contour break down the scale of this large universally accessible plane.